Samara Klar, Ph.D.

 In 2016, I started the website WomenAlsoKnowStuff to promote women in political science.
 The site now features over 2,000 women in political science who are all experts in what they do and has since inspired spin-off sites across different disciplines and countries all over the world.

-At UA, I teach all sorts of things, including public opinion, research design, political decision-making, and experimental methods to both undergraduate and PhD students.
+At UA, I teach many courses, including public opinion, research design, political decision-making, and experimental methods to both undergraduate and PhD students.
 I spend my off-campus time hanging out with my husband and three little kids, walking our two dogs, and feeding all the fish who live in the pond in our backyard.

 Please feel free to get in touch with me to chat about my work or your work, as I am always very happy to share my ongoing research and to offer feedback to others on theirs.